WiseLabCMU/grt/README.md

 Implementation of the *Generalizable Radar Transformer (GRT)* and the experiments shown in *Towards Foundational Models for Single-Chip Radar*.

 > [!IMPORTANT]
 > This repository is **research code**, and may contain bugs, outdated links, dependency incompatibilities, and other issues.
-Use at your own risk!
+Getting this code to run in your environment may require a substantial amount of effort, including manually linking to deprecated versions of other dependencies.
 >
-> Future research should instead build on the [Neural Radar Development Kit](https://radarml.github.io/nrdk/) and [RadarML ecosystem](https://radarml.github.io/), which are being actively developed, maintained, and supported.
+> Future research should instead build on the [Neural Radar Development Kit](https://radarml.github.io/nrdk/) and [RadarML ecosystem](https://radarml.github.io/), which are being actively developed, maintained, and supported, and includes an [official reference implementation of the GRT paper](https://radarml.github.io/nrdk/grt/).

 ## Setup